eukaprotech/networking/README.md

     @Override
     public void onComplete() {
-       //you can dismiss the progress dialog here
+       //you can dismiss the progress bar here.
     }
 });
 ```